The field-road diffusion model: fundamental solution and asymptotic behavior: Numerical explorations

 \refstepcounter{FIGURE} \refstepcounter{FIGURE}

-{\bf On the threshold value for the shape of the flux.} From the above, the shape of the flux function $F$ is very dependent on the value of $D$ ($d=1$ being fixed).
-As seen in Figure \ref{figure-plot-signe-flux-fonction-de-D}, the threshold value should be $D=2$.
-We suspect that the reason for this is that the road is one dimensional while the field is two dimensional.
-Indeed, when $D>2$, the diffusion \lq\lq normalized by dimension'' is larger on the road, which induces a lack of individuals in the middle of the road and, thus, a negative flux entering the field --- see the left panel of Figure \ref{figure-plot-signe-flux-fonction-de-D}.
+{\bf On the threshold value for the shape of the flux.} \MAT{From the above, the shape of the flux function $F$ is very dependent on the value of $D$ ($d=1$ being fixed).
+As we may see in Figure \ref{figure-plot-signe-flux-fonction-de-D}, it seems there is a threshold value at $D=2$.
+This could be related to the enhanced spreading speed for the Fisher-KPP system \eqref{syst-non-lin}, noticed in the original paper \cite{Ber-Roq-Ros-13-1}, when $D>2d$.
+It would be interesting to have a result that highlights some connections between the purely diffusive system \eqref{syst} from one side, and the nonlinear system \eqref{syst-non-lin} from the other side, especially to identify more clearly the reason for this threshold. }

 \refstepcounter{FIGURE} Let us make a concluding remark on the asymptotic decay rate of the flux.
 Notice that we have focused on the flux at $x=0$.
 However, the $L^\infty$ norm of the flux is not always attained at this point.
 In particular, we have numerically observed that, in the vicinity of $x=0$, the flux is \lq\lq dromedary shaped'' (one bump) when $D$ is much smaller than $2$, but \lq\lq camel shaped'' (two bumps) when $D$ is slightly smaller than $2$.
 This oscillation phenomenon would deserve further investigations.